acanalis/hugo-examples/functions-apply/NOTES.md

 * The simple example could be related to the first one, for consistency.
 * The pipe in urlize could avoided.
 * This example is very similar to the urlize example.
 They should both be minimal and independent.
+* The toml and yaml syntax are mixed.